ushelp/EasyCheck/readme.md

 8. Anti-client resubmit function

+9. Server-side validation message, according to manually add and remove validation messages (such as the page to submit to the server check forwarding back to news, the news of the Ajax...)

-9. scalability, support for registered users to develop new validator
+11. scalability, support for registered users to develop new validator

-10. Engine framework extension, support plug-ins: DIV, ToolTip, Bootstrap3 plug-in
+12. Engine framework extension, support plug-ins: DIV, ToolTip, Bootstrap3 plug-in

 **Compatibility:**
 - Browser: fully compatible with IE6 or later, Firefox, Chrome, Safari, Opera, and other kernel (Trident, Gecko, Webkit, Presto) browser, and is compatible with multiple platforms and systems (PC, TabletPC, Mobile).